SilverEzhik/mpv-msix/README.md

 # mpv project

 mpv is mostly a dummy project for packaging existing mpv releases.
-By putting mpv.exe and relevant files in `mpv\prebuilt\x64`, the files will be automatically included in the package.
+By putting mpv.exe and relevant files in `mpv\prebuilt\x64` and `mpv\prebuilt\x86`, the files will be automatically included in the package.

 ## mpv-console-launcher

 `mpv-console-launcher` is a slightly modified version of `mpv.com` which is hardcoded to look for the mpv executable which ships with the package.
 This is necessary because App Execution Alias functionality in MSIX packages requires every executable to be a .exe file.